zpratt/jig/README.md

 Note: Currently, there are no releases, so you have to build this from scratch.

 1. clone the repo
+1. make sure you have at least go 1.14 installed
 1. `make build`
 1. `./jig`